top of page

 The HIPAA Privacy Rule and accepting and/or disseminating a client’s PHI to/from family members/those who care for the client

-Who has legitimate rights to the case record?
+Who has legitimate rights to the medical record?
 Exceptions

 Privacy and Confidentiality; Denial of access, writing for your intended audience, and protection of client privacy and confidentiality.
 What to include and what to leave out.
 Insurance company access, minimum necessary standard